ShubhangiRaghuvanshi/FileGuard/README.md

 # 🛡️ FileGuard - Secure File Upload & Malware Scanning

 A full-stack application that allows users to upload documents and simulates malware scanning asynchronously in the background.
-Built for the CyberXplore Developer Challenge.

 ## 🚀 Features